NOTE:

 Page 5 of 6

-4. Briefly describe at least one way regularization is accomplished in each of
+4. Briefly describe at least one way regularization is accomplished in

 (a) subset selection for linear regression